 Mayaxala xans awinakola.
 Let us respect our land sea and air.
-Our organization is dedicated to the protection of wild salmon and advocates for the removal of open net-pen fish farms.
-We fight for wild salmon and ask you to join us.
-Our home is Alert Bay.
+The Swanson Occupation organization is dedicated to the protection of wild salmon and advocates for the removal of open net-pen fish farms.
+They fight for wild salmon and ask you to join them.
+Their home is Alert Bay.

-We go to court to defend nature, combat climate change and fight for your right to a healthy environment
+Ecojustice goes to court to defend nature, combat climate change and fight for your right to a healthy environment.

 Thanks to our supporters we represent every one of our clients free of charge.

 Living Oceans Society is a Canadian environmental organization that has been a leader in the effort to protect Canada’s oceans since 1998.
 It is based in Sointula, British Columbia, with a satellite office in Vancouver, British Columbia.

 Wild fish have been an integral part of the economic, cultural, and ecological fabric of the Pacific Northwest for thousands of years.
 Unfortunately, over the last several decades, native fish have declined across the region.
 Today, many Northwest wild-fish populations face the threat of extinction, and since 1991, the US government has listed 27 populations of native salmon, trout, and char as threatened or endangered species under the Endangered Species Act.

 Wild First Canada